 St Hilda’s is a also a lot of fun.
 We have brilliant social facilities and events that help you feel integrated into college life.

-- Our College Bar: Our College Bar is entirely student-run, offering cheap drinks, a college drink (the Rhino).
+- Our College Bar: Our College Bar is entirely student-run, offering cheap drinks, including our college drink: the Rhino.
 Plus, lots of themed nights such as a mulled wine night at Christmas, and Thursday Night Live once a term where live musicians from within college play.
-Unlike lots of Oxford college bars, ours is very well-used, and always thriving.
-Whether you are going there before an event, for an event, or just for a sociable drink after you've finished your work, it is open every day of the week and there will always be someone there to talk to.
+Unlike lots of Oxford college bars, ours is always very well attended.
+Whether you are going there before an event, for an event, or just for a sociable drink after you’ve finished your work, it is open every day of the week and there will always be someone there to talk to.

 - Academic events.
 We have lots of academic talks on offer in college every week.
 There are two large rooms (The Lady Brodie Room, and the Vernon Harcourt Room) where many societies host their events and talks.
 St Hilda’s is not short on interesting speakers and alumni.